Definability patterns and their symmetries

 Thus the two self-interpretations amount to a renaming of the new predicates indexed by $J$ (by an automorphism of $J$), showing that $T\td,T''$ agree after a bijective matching of their new predicate symbols.

 The last statement comes from \eqref{exp} and \lemref{compact}. \eprf

-\begin{prop}\lbl{beth} ($T$ QEable). $T$ is totally definable iff $T\td$ is an expansion by definition of $T$ iff $|\Hom(J,S(M))|=1$ for all $M \models T$ (or for some sufficiently saturated $M$.)
+\begin{prop}\lbl{beth} ($T$ QEable). $T$ has definable patterns iff $T\td$ is an expansion by definition of $T$ iff $|\Hom(J,S(M))|=1$ for all $M \models T$ (or for some sufficiently saturated $M$.)
 More generally, let $J_0 \subset J$; if for all $M$, the restriction map $\Hom(J,S(M)) \to \Hom(J_0,S(M))$ is injective, then $T\td$ is an expansion by definition of $T$ along with the predicates of $T\td$ corresponding to $J_0$. \end{prop} \prf Let $h \in \Hom(J,S(M))$.
 Let $j \in J$, and consider a typical predicate of $T\td$ corresponding to $q=h(j)$, namely $d_qx \phi(x,y)$ for some $\phi$.
 The fact that $h$ is a homomorphism is equivalent to implicit definability constraints on such predicates.
 The assumption is that these definability constraints determine the interpretation of the predicate uniquely (given the interpretation for $q' \in J_0$.)
 By Beth's theorem, $d_qx \phi(x,y)$ is definable (relative to similar predicates for $J_0$.) \eprf

-\begin{rem} If $T$ is totally definable then every type over $\emptyset$ has an extension to a definable type over $\emptyset$; and also, by \propref{duality1}, to invariant type that is co-definable over $\emptyset$. \end{rem} \ssec{Topology of $\co(T)$}
+\begin{rem} If $T$ has definable patterns then every type over $\emptyset$ has an extension to a definable type over $\emptyset$; and also, by \propref{duality1}, to invariant type that is co-definable over $\emptyset$. \end{rem} \ssec{Topology of $\co(T)$}

 {\em For the rest of the section, simply because the proofs were written with this assumption, we assume $T$ is QEble; or at least, where indicated, Robinson.
 It is likely that much can be generalized.}